Skip to main content

 Everyone should be able to access good-quality NHS dental services.

-You can also call NHS 111, who can put you in touch with an urgent dental service.
+You can also call NHS 111.
+Who can put you in touch with an urgent dental service.

 Do I qualify for free dental care?